--A Add, edit, and delete files.
+-a Display files to be opened for add. -A Add, edit, and delete files.
 Files in the client workspace not under Perforce control are opened for add.
 Changed files are opened for edit.
-Files in the user's have list that have been removed from the workspace are opened for delete. p4 status -A is equivalent to p4 reconcile -ead . -f Add filenames that contain special (wildcard) characters.
-Files containing the special characters $@$, #, %, or are reformatted to encode the characters using hex notation.
-After these files are added, you must refer to them using their reformatted filenames. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE .
+Files in the user's have list that have been removed from the workspace are opened for delete.

+p4 status -A is equivalent to p4 reconcile -ead . -c change The changelist containing the files whose status is sought. -d Display files to be opened for delete. -е Display files to be opened for edit. -f Display files to be added whose names contain special (wildcard) characters.
+Files containing the special characters @, #, %, or are reformatted to encode the characters using hex notation.
+After these files are added, you must refer to them using their reformatted filenames. -I Do not perform any ignore checking; ignore any settings specified by P4IGNORE . -m Use in conjunction with the -e option to minimize costly digest computation on the client by checking file modification times before chcking digests to determine if files have been modified outside of Perforce. -S Generate summarized output for files to open for add.
+Using this option causes the command to preview files needing to be reconciled, but provides shorter output for files to be opened for add.
+Files in the current working directory are listed, but subdirectories containing files to be opened for add are listed rather than the individual files.
+This provides the shorter output.
+Note This requires version 2015.1 of both server and client. g-opts See "Global Options" on page 539 .